rentals

 (ii) if the owner retains the right to use the common areas, even occasionally:

-(A) charge an owner a fee to use the common areas; or
+(A) impose a fee on an owner to use the common areas; or

 (B) for a unit that an owner leases for a term of less than 30 days, impose a reasonable limit on the number of individuals who may use the common areas as guests of the tenant or owner.